 Fishing Tide Chart

-You may already know that a fishing tide chart can help you determine when to go saltwater fishing.
-Although, you may not have realized that a tide chart can also give you clues about where to fish.
-Get more information about fishing tide charts, and tips in this section.
+A fishing tide chart can help you determine when to go saltwater fishing.
+Get more information about fishing tide charts and tips to scope out fishing areas.

 During either incoming or outgoing saltwater fishing tides, fish will move to different inshore bay or estuary areas depending on the current and bait movement.